tinotendajoe01/tinotendajoe01/README.md

 - Pharmacist💊

 I'm curious about learning new things in tech and helping others learn to code.
-I'm a fan of Javascript, supply chain, and pharmaceutical sciences.
+I'm a fan of Javascript, and  the supply chain.

 Find me on: